xsuite/xobjects/docs/architecture/types.rst

 Types
 =====

-Data Layout
+Introduction
 -------------

 Data layout and API can be defined by a composition of:
 *   Scalars: Int8, Int16, Int32, Int64, Float32, Float64
-*   Compounds: Struct, Array, Union, UnionRef, SOA, Ref
+*   Compounds: Struct, Array, Ref

 Types can have a fixed size (*static types*) or a variable size (*dynamic size*).
-The size of one instance cannot change, but their content can.
+The size of one instance cannot change after creation, but their content can.

 Data Layout